Every time a mass shooting happens, I chime in with my predictable spare change:

 “You can’t have an Apache helicopter or an M1 Abrams tank, so why not move that sensible line to say you can’t have [insert whatever we decide on here] either?”

 “Your rights end where they infringe on my rights…including my right to live through a day at school.”

 “You’re afraid of tyranny, and you plan to stop its rise with a semi-automatic rifle?
 I’d like to introduce you to my friends, the United States Marine Corps.
-They’re going to calmly and efficiently kill all of you on Day 1 of the coup.”
+While you’re shooting at them, they’re going to calmly and efficiently kill all of you on Day 1 of the coup.”

 “You’re a bunch of fucking inbred assholes.”

 “If it is indeed a ‘parenting problem,’ is your suggestion to regulate parenting?
 Are you daft?
 How on earth is that going to work?”

 “We require background checks and licenses for all kinds of stuff, why not just tighten those up for guns?”

 “If the only way to stop a bad guy with a gun is a good guy with a gun, how did those Republican congressmen get ambushed while they played baseball?”

 “Have I mentioned you’re a bunch of sister-fucking assholes?”

 “Oh, it’s the price of freedom?
 Cool, remind me about that when your family gets gunned down at the mall, Charlton.”